April 29, 2025

 What is a green screen?

-Green screen—sometimes referred to as blue screen, or as it’s technically called, chroma key—is a digital video production technique for compositing, or layering, different video streams based on color hues.
+Green screen—sometimes referred to as blue screen, or as it's technically called, chroma key—is a digital video production technique for compositing, or layering, different video streams based on color hues.
 In other words, a green screen lets you superimpose one photo or video stream over another, making it look like a single stream.
+This powerful technique is how filmmakers create everything from weather forecasts to blockbuster movie special effects.

 How does a green screen work?

 Using a green screen involves shooting your subject against a solid color backdrop, usually bright green.
 You might be wondering why this technique calls for a green-colored background as opposed to another color.
+The answer is that green is furthest from human skin tones, making it easier to separate subjects from the background during the keying process.

 • For one, green doesn't match natural human skin tones or hair colors, making it easy to remove without compromising your subject and/or other elements in the foreground.